Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - according to my quick research, Javascript offers smoother and visually more atractive movement while scrolling - since I am not able to use Javascript yet, I could not implement it already.
 But I am ready to make the scrolling smoother in the future.
 - from Javascript I also expect to learn and implement how to give some interesting slight movement/animation to the images while scrolling
 - for better orientation I also plan to highlight active menu items yellow - according to the section of scrolling page.
 I assume this could be also achieved by Javascript, which I am not yet familiar with.
-- while testing I discovered that scrolling

 ## Technologies Used

-The whole page was built with HTML and CSS.
-Other sources:
+The whole page was built with HTML, CSS and Javascript (hamburger menu icon)

+### Other sources:
 - [Bootstrap] (v5.0x) (https://getbootstrap.com/) For some particular details (grid, list-inline etc.)
 - [FontAwesome] (https://fontawesome.com/) for using icons
 - [GoogleFonts] (https://fonts.google.com/) to use Montserrat font